 About the Waukesha Public Library

 The Waukesha Public Library is a 71,566 square foot facility located in picturesque Cutler Park in the geographic center of the city of Waukesha, Wisconsin.
-Established in 1896, the Library was the 16th Andrew Carnegie-funded institution in Wisconsin in 1903; five additions and renovations followed, with the most recent three in 1988, 2005 and 2010.
-The latest renovations incorporated a Teen Zone and an Early Learning Center called 321 Alphabet Square.
+Established in 1896, the Library was the 16th Andrew Carnegie-funded institution in Wisconsin in 1903; five additions and renovations followed, with the most recent three in 1988, 2005, and 2010.

 The heart of a thriving city, the library connects and inspires the community to transform lives.

 Waukesha Public Library champions the power of reading and learning to enrich, empower and engage all in our community.

 The following service values guide our daily work and commit us to serve everyone in our community.

 We believe the library’s purpose is to be used and enjoyed by the people of the Waukesha area.

 We strengthen the community by collaborating with others, engaging in dialogue, and celebrating our history.